thegenemyers/FASTK/README.md

 the current entry with `Current_Count` and `Current_Kmer` routines, respectively.

 `Current_Kmer` returns a pointer to an ascii, 0-terminated string giving the k&#8209;mer in lower-case a, c, g, t.
-This string is local to the routine and is reset with a new value on each call, so if you need a k&#8209;mer to persist you must copy the result.
-Moreover, if you call `Current_Kmer` with S = NULL it will free the space occupied by this local buffer and return NULL.
+If the parameter `seq` is not NULL then the string is placed there and the pointer returned is to `seq` which much be of length at least `kmer+3`.
+If `seq` is NULL then an array of the appropriate size is allocated and returned as the value of the routine.

 `GoTo_Kmer_Index` sets the current cursor to the `i`<sup>th</sup> element of the stream, and `GoTo_Kmer_String` sets the cursor to the first entry in the table whose